elegantthemes/Divi-Beta/README.md

 You can view the Divi 5.0 Roadmap here: https://devalpha.elegantthemes.com/roadmap

+## Have a question?
+Ask in the Divi Dev Alpha Discord channel, only members of the Divi Beta program will be able to access this channel, and you can ask questions there.
+You can request access to the program [here](#accessing-the-alphabeta-files---join-the-divi-beta-program).

 ## Reporting Feature Requests
 In fact, when you update to Divi 5.0, you won’t notice much of a change from a UI perspective.
 We aren’t adding a bunch of new features in Divi 5.0.
 That’s not the goal.
 At first glance, the Divi Builder is going to look and function the same way that it does now (with maybe a few cool new things snuck in here and there), but everything behind the scenes is going to be vastly improved, and those improvements will manifest themselves in several significant ways.